s2b/vite-asset-collector/Documentation/Configuration/Index.rst

 By default, this is set to `_assets/vite/.vite/manifest.json`, so it will run out-of-the-box with Vite 5 and the Vite TYPO3 plugin.

-If you still use Vite < 5, you should to change this to `_assets/vite/manifest.json`.
+If you still use Vite < 5, you should change this to `_assets/vite/manifest.json`.

 ..  code-block:: php
     :caption: config/system/additional.php